superlinked/VectorHub/docs/use_cases/personalized_search.md

 So, what's next?
 How can you start implementing personalized search in your organization?
 There are plenty of resources and tools available to help you get started.
 For instance, you can check out this [guide on implementing vector search](link) or this [tutorial on using vector embeddings](link).

+## Share your thoughts and stay updated

 What are your thoughts on personalized search using vector embeddings?
 Have you used this technology in your organization?
-Share your experiences and join the conversation!
+If you'd like to contribute an article to the conversation, don't hesitate to [get in touch](https://github.com/superlinked/VectorHub)!

-Stay Updated: Drop your email in the footer box to keep all the latest guides coming your way.
+Stay Updated: Drop your email in the footer to stay up to date with new resources coming out of VectorHub and Superlinked.

 Found an Issue or Have a Suggestion?
 Your feedback shapes VectorHub!
-If you spot something off in the article or have a topic you want us to dive into, create a GitHub issue and we'll get on it right away!
+If you spot something off in the article or have a topic you want us to dive into, create a GitHub issue and we'll get on it!

 ---